amadrzyk/COVID19-Hospital-PPE-API/README.md

 ### Query Parameters
 - `radius_mi`
+    - DESCRIPTION: radius around zip code in which to search for hospitals, in miles
     - REQUIRED: no
     - TYPE: number
     - DEFAULT: 15 miles
 - `zip_code`
+    - DESCRIPTION: 5-digit US zip code
     - REQUIRED: yes
     - TYPE: number
     - DEFAULT: none
 - `resource_types`
+    - DESCRIPTION: filter for which hospitals display, i.e. those that are looking for only `mask` and `gown` donations
     - REQUIRED: yes
     - TYPE: array, at least one of the following options must be selected
         - `'all', 'mask', 'respirator', 'shield', 'gown', 'disinfectant', 'gloves', 'footwear', 'eyewear', 'accessories'`